 Whether you want City, Mt Apo or Gulf views a host of accommodation options awaits in Davao City.
-Luxury 4 and 5*, boutique and spa hotels are all available, as well as guest houses, B & Bs, hostels and even homestays.
+Luxury four- and star hotels, boutique and spa hotels are all available, as well as guest houses, Airbnb's, hostels and even homestays.
 Prices start from AUD $10 a night.

-Obviously, it is not worth putting yourself at risk, and there are very dangerous places that should be avoided (such as some parts in the west of Mindanao), but It is worth remembering that in today’s modern world very few places are considered entirely safe and terrorism, crime or natural disaster can strike anywhere, even in the relatively safe eastern parts of the island.
+Obviously, it is not worth putting yourself at risk, and there are indeed risky places that should be avoided (such as some parts in the west of Mindanao), but It is worth remembering that in today’s modern world very few places are considered entirely safe and terrorism, crime or natural disaster can strike anywhere, even in the relatively safe eastern parts of the island.

 In common with Western countries, dentists are regulated (by the Philippine Professional Regulation Commission) and must be members of the country’s professional organization (the Philippine Dental Association) to practice.